pantheon-systems/documentation/source/content/drupal-migration.md

 #### Pantheon Dashboard

-Use [Upgrade a Drupal Site to the Latest Version of Drupal](/guides/drupal-hosted) to start your migration or upgrade [here](/guides/drupal-hosted) if you used the Pantheon Dashboard to create your Drupal site, and your site has no additional requirements such as: Multidev, Build Tools, Drupal version set to 8, or  drupal-project or drupal-recommended upstream.
+Use [Upgrade a Drupal Site to the Latest Version of Drupal](/guides/drupal-hosted) to start your migration or upgrade [here](/guides/drupal-hosted) if you used the Pantheon Dashboard to create your Drupal site, and your site has no additional requirements such as: Multidev, Build Tools, Drupal version set to 8, or the  `drupal-project` or `drupal-recommended` upstream.

 ## Move to Drupal From Another Platform